EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** The following folder locations are recommendations.
 You may choose a different folder location.

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone --recursive https://github.com/snesrev/sm`
 4. A `sm` folder will be created, place your US Super Metroid ROM in `/home/deck/Applications/sm`
 5. Rename the Super Metroid ROM to `sm.smc`

 #### Building Super Metroid

-1. In `/home/deck/Applications/Distrobox/sm`, right click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/sm`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `make`